-Table 3 compares TLS costs: TCP setup and DNS resolution are fast (less than $1\,\mathrm{ms}$ ).
-TLS setup is more expensive (8 or $26\,\mathrm{ms}$ ), although costs of key exchange and validation vary by implementation.
+Table VI compares TLS costs: TCP setup and DNS resolution are fast (less than 1 ms).
+TLS setup is more expensive (8 or 26 ms), although costs of key exchange and validation vary by implementation.
 We see that TLS resumption is ten times faster than full TLS setup for both OpenSSL and GnuTLS.

-We also examine DNSCurve and DNSCrypt cost in Table 3 and find similar computation is required for their session key establishment.
+We also examine DNSCurve and DNSCrypt cost in Table VI and find similar computation is required for their session key establishment.
 Their client and server can cache session keys to avoid this computation, but at the expense of keeping server state, just as T-DNS keeps TCP and TLS state.
+If elliptic curve cryptography has performance or other advantages, we expect it to be added to future TLS protocol suites.

-Finally, prior work has reported server rates of 754 uncached SSL connections per second [8].
+Finally, prior work has reported server rates of 754 uncached SSL connections per second [10].
 These connection rates sustain steady state for recursive DNS, and two servers will support steady state for our root server traces.
 Provisioning for peaks would require additional capacity.

 Although TLS is computationally expensive, TLS computation will not generally limit DNS.
-For clients, we show (§ 6.5) that RTT dominates performance, not computation.
+For clients, we show (§ VI-E) that RTT dominates performance, not computation.
 Most DNS servers today are bandwidth limited and run with very light CPU loads.
 We expect server memory will be a larger limit than CPU.
 While our cost estimation is very promising, we are still in the progress of carrying out full-scale experimental evaluation of T-DNS under high load.